 They were all so different in their personalities but the one thing you can always count on is an incredible amount of energy!
 So, when I rescued Oscar, I was surprised at his apparent lack of said energy.
 Hence the name: Oscar Wilde.
 An homage to my strange sense of humor.

 According to the vet, Oscar was between four and five years old when he came to live with me.
 And I was assured that there was nothing physically wrong with the pup.
 He was just very laid back.
-But it became apparent right away that he had been abused to some degree.
+But it became apparent right away that he had been abused to some degree by someone.
 He was cautious with me, but he was afraid of men.
 My adult sons had to make friends with him every time they came over.
-After several years of work on their part, he has finally decided they are okay and will sit on their laps and sleep.
+After a lot of work on their part, he has finally decided they are okay and will sit on their laps and sleep.
 He has only recently wanted to come out at family gatherings and be with the crowd.
 He’s mellowing, I think.
-He loves the great-granddaughter and she is so amazingly sweet to him.
+He now loves company and is quite indignant when he is not allowed right away to join the party!
+He will now seek out one of my sons to get their greeting pats on the head.

 Oscar hid from me the first time I scolded him.
 Even a slightly raised voice terrifies him.
 I learned right away that he had to be treated with kid gloves.
 That has not changed.
 If, for some reason, he gets his feelings hurt, it takes some serious work on my part to repair the damage.

 He is a sweet little dog, and everyone loves him.
-I cannot imagine what kind of monster could treat such a defenseless animal so cruelly, so as to make him distrust and fear everyone.
-I have had to prove myself to him.
-Over and again.
+I cannot imagine what kind of monster could treat such a defenseless animal so cruelly, so as to make him distrustful and fearful of everyone.
+I have had to prove myself to him, over and again.
 It has taken a while.

 Slowly, he began to venture out, and soon he was sleeping on my bed.
 At the foot.
-He didn’t want to snuggle.
+And he didn’t want to snuggle.
 That was so unlike any of my other dachshunds.
 But he has come a long way; he has taken over my bed now and made it his own!
 And he snuggles now too.
-(We have progressed: the crate is in the garage and is no longer needed.)
+(We have progressed: the crate is in the garage and is no longer needed, not even when we travel.)

 There are times when he pops out of his lethargy.
 When someone comes to the door, he alerts me with a round of maniacal barking.
 He knows his job.
 This also happens when he goes out into the backyard for his morning and evening constitutional.
 And to patrol.
-He just has to rid the neighborhood of any intruders: cats, mailmen, children!
+He simply must rid the neighborhood of any intruders: cats, mailmen, children!
 A stray bird or errant squirrel.
 It is his duty!
 When he deems that we humans are safe for a few more hours, he prances back to the house with a spring in his step, quite proud of himself.
+Even in his advanced age, he is still sprightly and maneuvers the back steps with no problem.
+We’ve been lucky that he has not developed some of the problems dachshunds are prone to.
+We have taken the cushion out of his favorite chair so he doesn’t have to jump far.
+And he has a step so he can get on the bed easily.
+And, even though he gives me a very dirty look at times and pretends he is starving, he is on a pretty strict diet.
+Dachshunda are prone to weight gain, especially as they age.
+So far, Oscar Wilde has managed to keep his youthful appearance!

 He has been a good companion for me.
 He is not demanding.
 And he likes to travel.
 He travels well.
-After the first excitement of ‘going’, he settles in for a long sleep!
+After the first excited frenzy of realizing he is ‘going’, he settles in for a long sleep!
 I appreciate that.
 And to show my appreciation for being such a good pup, I have spoiled him to a ridiculous degree.
 But why not?
 I think he deserves it!
 Our pets give us back so much more than we give them, I think.

 Do you have a pet that you dote on?
-I’d love to see a picture of your little darling!
+I’d love to see a picture of your little darling and hear your story!

 Patty says